nazar-shcherbyna/nazar-shcherbyna/README.md

 ### Hi there 👋, my name is Nazar.

-I am a Software Frontend engineer from Ukraine 🇺🇦.
+I am a Frontend engineer from Ukraine🇺🇦 and Canada🇨🇦

 I enjoy examining WEB technologies and reading CS books.